cmdalbem/portfolio/src/pages/.additional-cards/index.md

 Although we see many couples using this product as a way to share their finances or optimize credit benefits, it's a product that works very well for parents wishing to initiate their children in the financial world.
 In general, it's used for extending someone's purchase power to a dependent that might not have access to credit products.

 Since Nubank didn't offer this product, clients have been finding "hacks" to accomplish these goals, such as sharing a single credit card among people in their households, either via the physical card or sharing the information of their virtual cards.
 This not only could present risks to their data security, but also offered a bad experience for their shared financial lives.

+# Problem statement

+## Business & user needs

+Our team's objective was to increase our customer's satisfaction, measured by NPS.
+Through interviews with our clients, we identified that financial support has an important role in family relationships and there's a strong emotional bond that makes that support so important, with an opportunity to connect providers and dependents on a platform that enables sharing and controlling family finances.

+In the same research, we identified that clients want more than just provide financial products to their dependents with safety: they want to leverage their social circle connection to be financially stronger and at the same time they want to separate the shared expenses from the personal ones, keeping privacy and also managing shared expenses better.

 ## Defining success